Pāli Level 1

 This course is the first step to your mastery of Pāli!
 It contains 24 lessons, each with one lecture, several exercises and further materials such as factsheets and vocabulary lists.
 All this enables you to learn whenever and wherever you want, fitting the learning into your individual schedule.

-Access to a Pāli dictionary is necessary for going through the exercises – luckily, one of the best complete dictionaries is available for free online, as a searchable database: The Pāli Text Society’s Pāli English Dictionary
+Access to a Pāli dictionary is helpful throughout the course – luckily, one of the best complete dictionaries is available for free online, as a searchable database: The Pāli Text Society’s Pāli English Dictionary

 A few facts about the course: